abernier/shorty/README.md

 ## Deploy

-An instance is running as a Cloud Run service.
+An instance is running as a [Cloud Run service](https://console.cloud.google.com/run?project=shorty-374114).

+A [Cloud Build trigger](https://console.cloud.google.com/cloud-build/builds;region=global?query=trigger_id%3D%2274ab4dab-7902-4c7e-8515-926bb25a92d6%22&project=shorty-374114) is configured to re-build and re-deployed when pushing on `main` branch.